ryanng180/ryanng180/README.md

 ## Hi there 👋 I am Wei Hao (Ryan)

-🔭 I’m currently working on Sports Analytics (Golf) and Financial Mathematics.
+🔭 I’m currently working on Sports Analytics (Golf) and Quantitative Finance.
 <!--
 **ryanng180/ryanng180** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.